iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 > Decided to give app a shot.
 Got connected to a doctor.
 She did not listen, listed my symptoms completely wrong, and wrong diagnosis.
 Since this time, I have spoken with management, not customer service.
 They listened to the issues and will hopefully correct them.
 It is a fairly new app, with time there may be improvement.<br> :date: __2020-08-20 23:39:39__

-> Not very helpful.
-Ive had two visits.
-The first time, the doc ordered $1700 worth of lab tests for GI symptoms.
-The second time, they said my sons rash looked like bug bites.
-Hes been inside for over 14 hours and there is no way a bug bit him 15 times while he was sleeping 2 feet away from me.
-Waste of time.<br> :date: __2020-08-12 15:44:44__

 > Very thorough<br> :date: __2020-08-10 14:03:47__

 > Useless if you need a dr for children.
 At this time its only for adults.
 Which they didnt tell me until AFTER i paid for a subscription and started speaking with a dr<br> :date: __2020-04-19 22:11:02__